Suspect charged with gang assault, unlawful imprisonment

 The officer was riding with his motorcycle club when the incident occurred and saw much of the confrontation, a law enforcement source told CNN on Friday.

-The helmet video seized by police shows dozens of bikers swarming past him on Manhattan's West Side Highway.
-One motorcycle quickly slowed down in front of Lien, who bumped its rear tire, slightly injuring rider Christopher Cruz.
+Dozens of bikers swarmed past him on Manhattan’s West Side Highway.
+A cycle quickly slowed down in front of Lien, who bumped its rear tire, slightly injuring rider Christopher Cruz.

 Lien pulled to a stop, and angry bikers surrounded his vehicle, hitting it and spiking its tires, police said.

-Lien stepped on the gas, plowing into three more bikers, including Edwin Mieses, whose wife says he is paralyzed.
+Lien stepped on the gas, plowing into three more bikers, including Edwin Mieses, who was critically injured.

 Police say the subsequent beating included kicks to Lien’s head and body as he lay on the highway.